arq5x/gemini/docs/content/tools.rst

 .. note::

-    As of version 0.16.0, the inheritance tools (autsomal_dominant, autosomal_recessive, comp_het, mendel_errors, de_novo) are now
+    As of version 0.16.0, the inheritance tools (autosomal_dominant, autosomal_recessive, comp_het, mendel_errors, de_novo) are now
     more strict by default.